Aiven-Open/klaw-docs/docs/setup-configuration/settings.md

 - **Roles when adding users**
-  When adding users manually from the
-  Users menu, only the USER role is available.
+  When adding users manually from the users menu, only the USER role is available.
 However, you can edit this by updating the property `klaw.adduser.roles`.
 - **Tenant Configuration**
   A tenant is an isolated environment that